WSU-Physics-Courses/iscimath-583-learning-from-images-and-signals/Docs/Assignments/Denoising/Denoising.md

 packages code similar to that use above into classes and functions for easy reuse, testing, and exploration.

-We start with an image and various levels of noise:
+We start with an image and various levels of noise.
+Here we normalize the images to have values between $0$ (black) and $1$ (white).
+The noise is normally distribute $\eta \sim \mathcal{N(0, \sigma)}$ with standard deviation $\sigma$ with values truncated so that the pixel values remain between $0$ and $1$, so the resulting noise is not exactly gaussian, but is truncated in a way that depends on the value of the pixels in the image.

 ```{code-cell} ipython3
 %matplotlib inline